 They hang out in creeks and move upstream in early spring.
 In summer and fall, they are mostly mid-lake, while in winter, they prefer live baits and swim on the main canal.
 The limitations on striper fishing are 3 stripers per day.

 Besides stripers, you can also find white bass.
-In the winter, they spend time near the bottom, while in summer, white bass hunts food near the surface.
+In winter, they spend time near the bottom, while white bass hunts food near the surface in summer.
 The limit on white bass fishing is 25 per day.
 Hybrids also exist but are currently out of stock.

 Lake Ouachita has a lot of black and white crappie, but you can only angle 30 fish per day.
 Crappie is also known as strawberry bass, white perch, papermouth, and speckled perch.
 Although resilient, they are worth the fight.

-You can place different lures on each of your heavy sinkers to enhance your chances of success.
+You can place different lures on each heavy sinker to enhance your chances of success.
 As for baits, crappies would bite anything, from jigs and crankbait to live minnows.